 \section{Method}

-In this section, we first describe the cardiac ultrasound scanning dataset to provide a background about our task.
-Next, we introduce our vision-action adapter, which equips ultrasound foundation models with the ability to reason about probe adjustment actions for navigating toward target planes.
+In this section, We first describe the cardiac ultrasound scanning dataset, then introduce our vision–action adapter that enables ultrasound foundation models to reason about probe adjustments for target-plane navigation.